Katie Berrill: walking Eye to Eye for Stargardt

 To know that at some point in your life, you can expect to have no central vision and won’t even be able to recognise your own child – that’s very hard to live with.

 But while Katie is worried about what the future will bring for her, she is also determined to do all she can to support research into Stargardt and find a cure.

 Moorfields are working tirelessly to try and find treatments, but without much needed funds, it can’t happen.

 Our Eye to Eye Walk

-- A walk from Moorfields Eye Hospital to the London Eye
+- A walk from Moorfields Eye Hospital past the new Oriel site

 In 2018, Katie took part in Moorfields Eye Charity’s annual fundraiser – the Eye to Eye walk – with her husband and her son Harvey.
 “It was Harvey’s idea to do this walk,” she explains, “it’s the only way he can try and help us.”

 “My family are an amazing support and have helped me through the best they can.
 I am doing this for them,” she says.
 “I am also doing this for everyone else who is living with an eye disease and the amazing people I have met and spoken to with vision loss.”